warroyo/tkg-vgpu/README.md

 ### TKG 2.1 - TMC

-Asumming the steps above to set the vApp DISTRO_VERSION to `2004` was followed you can use TCM to create node pools with gpu. you can do this either when creating the cluster or after the fact.
+Asumming the steps above to set the vApp DISTRO_VERSION to `2004` was followed you can use TMC to create node pools with gpu. you can do this either when creating the cluster or after the fact.

 1. when adding a node pool you should see a new "OS version"  for the OSImage we created. choose that one.
 2. also add the custom vmx keys in the advanced options